cseanburns/systems-librarianship/src/2d-documenting-git-github-markdown.md

 - Click the pencil icon at the top right of that README.md file.
 - This opens an editor.
 Put the cursor after the heading and press Enter.
-- Add some text that describes the project:
-    - You can add a better description later.
+- Add some text that describes the project.
+You can add a better description later.
 - Use Markdown code to edit the text you add.
-The next section describes the basics of Markdown.

 #### Markdown Basics

 Markdown is a simple markup language for formatting plain text, which can later be rendered as HTML or even as a PDF, DOCX, etc.
-It's a very popular markup language in various technical spheres, and it's easy to get started.
+It's a very popular markup language in tech industries, and it's easy to get started.

 Here's a quick guide to the most commonly used Markdown syntax: